 The Learning Support Department here at Lady Margaret School is designed to support students with a range of learning and behavioural difficulties.
-These range from specific learning difficulties such as dyslexia, dyspraxia and dyscalculia, to supporting pupils on the autistic spectrum, those who are hearing impaired and those diagnosed with global learning difficulties.
-We currently have 10 pupils who hold statements of Special Educational Needs / EHCPs and 69 pupils on SEN support.
+These range from specific learning difficulties such as dyslexia, dyspraxia and dyscalculia, to supporting pupils on the autistic spectrum, those who are hearing impaired, visually impaired and those diagnosed with global learning difficulties.
+We currently have 13 students who hold statements of Special Educational Needs / EHCPs and 111 students on SEN support.

 Available to the girls

 The Learning Support Department, in accordance with the size of the school, is rather small.
 We have limited space and resources in comparison to some other comprehensive schools, however the standard of our assistance is no less remarkable.
 We have a small but friendly and accessible room where students can come to chat, have one-to-one academic support sessions and gather resources for classwork or homework.
 We have a small supply of Chromebooks, laptops and ipads, and where it is thought a student may benefit from using one of these resources we will contact parents and recommend usage.

 These resources are particularly useful for girls with dyspraxia or dyslexia, or those with a physical disability.
 Unfortunately, because of the large number of staircases in the buildings and the narrow corridors, we are unable to accommodate wheelchairs.
 We do not have a full time dedicated first aider or nurse, and so are also unable to accommodate pupils with complex medical conditions.

 Our Careers Advisor attends all annual reviews for girls with statements in Years 9 and above.
 He assists and advises both girls and parents with decision making during crucial transitional stages in education.

 Clubs for girls with learning and behavioural difficulties